Benefits of Renouncing Your US Citizenship and Retiring With Ease

 To fully appreciate the benefits of renouncing US citizenship, you must file Form 8854 with your final tax return to determine if you are a “Covered Expatriate” or a “Non-Covered Expatriate”.
 A Covered Expatriate may be subject to an exit tax.
 This is the IRS’ way of ensuring you aren’t renouncing your citizenship simply to avoid a hefty US tax payment—they want their money before you go!
 To be considered a Non-Covered Expatriate, and therefore exempt from the exit tax, the following requirements must be met:

 - You must have filed taxes for the 5 years preceding the year you renounce your citizenship.

 - If you were born a dual citizen and are taxed as a resident of the other country (i.e. you were born to UK Citizen Parents in the United States and are now living in the UK and paying taxes there) you can not have lived in the US for more than 10 of the last 15 years.

-- You net worth, including retirement accounts and real property both inside and outside the United States must not be more than $2 million on the date you renounced – you can gift up to $155,000 (in 2019) to a nonresident alien spouse each year without having to pay a US gift tax.
+- Your net worth, including retirement accounts and real property both inside and outside the United States, must not be more than $2 million on the date you renounced – you can gift up to $164,000 (in 2022) to a nonresident alien spouse each year without having to pay a US gift tax.
 Anything owned jointly with a nonresident alien spouse will be included in your net worth at 50% of the balance.

 - You must have renounced your citizenship in the year in which you are filing Form 8854.